KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-Implementation-Guidance-Directory/Home/Index.page.md

 # {{page-title}}

-This directory contains links to guidance and documentation deemed useful to implementers of NHS England IG's.
-It is supplied on the understanding that all content of listed items is the responsibility of the publisher indicated.
+This directory contains links to guidance and documentation deemed useful to implementers of NHS England Implementation Guides (IG's)

+This directory is the starting point for all readers of NHSE Ig's.
+The purpose of this director is to list the IG landscape and what historical IG's have been created and what the current and future plan is for IG creation.

+All new FHIR assets will be developed in the  [NHS England Implementation Guide](https://simplifier.net/nhs-england-implementation-guide).
+Domain IG's will still be created to give guidance on a particular subject and help implementors understand the background, context and Use Cases of a domain.
+However these domain IG's FHIR Assets and profiles will be stored in the [NHS England Implementation Guide](https://simplifier.net/nhs-england-implementation-guide).

+Historical IG's in the list below will have profile and FHIR Assets contained within, so may be useful if you are working in the domain

 | **Name**  | **Type**  |  **Description** |  **Publisher** | ** FHIR Version**|
 |---|---|---|---|---|